-For the last thirty years JNU has constantly involved in new directions in its pursuit of excellence.
+For the last forty years JNU has constantly involved in new directions in its pursuit of excellence.
 It has been fortunate in having Vice-Chancellors of dynamic and vision who have steered the University towards growing responsibilities and challenges.
 The initial tasks as envisaged by Shri G.Parthasarathi, the first Vice-Chancellor (1969-74) and a man of rare leadership qualities, have been carried out by a series of distinguished men who led the JNU community with confidence and imagination A brief sketch of their activities follows :

 Parthasarathi, G. (28 April 1969-27 April 1974) - A journalist turned diplomat of repute who played key advisory roles over three decades, spanning the eras from Nehru to Rajiv Gandhi became the first Vice-Chancellor of this University in 1969 and left the indelible mark as an educationist by helping this University flourish as a premier institution of inter-disciplinary studies and researches.
 He completed his term as Vice-Chancellor in April, 1974